 The modern era of Middle Eastern poetry started somewhere around the 19th and early 20th centuries.
 As part of the Arab renaissance movement, or “al-Nahda,” many poets such as Hafiz Ibrahim, Ahmad Shawqi, and Francis Marrash began to find ways to develop the classical poetic forms.

 Many Middle Eastern poets at the time were familiar with Western literature.
 Most of them continued to write in classical forms despite the new knowledge.
 A small number of poets, however, publicly criticized the blind imitation of classical poetry and sought inspiration from English or French romanticism instead.

-A popular theme in the new poetry was the use of love poems, or ghazals, in praise of the poet’s homeland.
-Political views in poetry were unwelcome most of the time, and several poets faced censorship or even exile.
+A popular theme in the recently generated poetry back then was the utilization of love poems, or ghazals, to commend the poet’s homeland.
+On most occasions, political viewpoints in poetry were frowned upon, and several poets were subjected to censorship or even exile.
 The Arab poets tried harder and harder to liberate themselves from conventional poetry the closer they got to European poetry.

 Why is Poetry Important in the Middle East?